megan-lucado/resume/README.md

 -	Collaborated with providers on coding guidelines, enhancing documentation integrity and achieving an increase in coding accuracy
 -	Analyzed claim errors to secure appropriate payment of denied claims, improving reimbursement outcomes
 -	Assigned proper procedure charges along with proper ICD-10-CM diagnosis codes

+## Projects
+> _These projects reside in my private repository to uphold academic policies as they were developed as part of my college coursework_

+**CMS BRFSS Logistic Regression Model	| _October 2024_**
+- Used CMS’s 2021 Behavioral Risk Factor Surveillance System (BRFSS) data to develop a logistic regression model that predicts the likelihood of depressive disorder based on gender.
+Males were the reference group, and the results show that females have 127.8% higher odds of having a depressive disorder compared to males (OR = 2.28).
+- **_Technologies Used:_** R (including packages such as dplyr, ggplot2, lsr, readr)

+**Health Information Management (HIM) Excel Dashboard	| _April 2024_**
+- Developed an excel dashboard that demonstrates the volume of documentation being received by the image processing department.
+The dashboard was used to determine staff needs as Wellstar MCG Health completes their merger.
+- **_Technologies Used:_** Excel, PowerPoint, PowerChart

 ## Education
 **Eastern University | _Anticipated Graduation May 2025_**